-- Hold your plank for as long as you can, while tightening your abdominal, back and gluteal muscles.
+- Hold your plank for as long as possible while tightening your abdominal, back, and gluteal muscles.

 Exercise 7 For Arched Back | Bridge

-- Keeping your feet and knees a hip distance apart, lay on your back.
+- Lie on your back, keep your feet and knees a hip distance apart.

-- Stretch you arms out beside you with palms flat, and feet flat.
+- Stretch your arms out beside you with palms flat and feet flat.

-- Tightening your gluteal and abdominal muscles, raise your hips.
+- Tightening your gluteal and abdominal muscles raises your hips.